 Some relationships might have gone wrong because of what other people have done and they may not want that relationship restored.
 God recognizes that.
 That is why Paul starts by saying “If its possible.”
 So if you’ve done something that possibly caused a rift in the relationship, then it’s time to do your part in trying to restore it.

-I once read a quote by Keith Drury that says,
+I once read a quotes by Keith Drury that says,

 Hard as it may be—it will be one of the most significant things that you can do to kick-start the New Year.
 Admit your past errors in relationships and humbly seek forgiveness from the ones you have hurt.